How do I book tickets?

-The Forestry Commission box office include a 10% booking fee in the advertised ticket price.
+The Forestry Commission box office charge a booking fee, as stated alongside the face value ticket price.
 This is lower than the booking fee charged by most other ticket agents.
 We do not charge an extra postage or transaction fee in addition to the booking fee.

 When will I receive my tickets?